 The “women in rock” thing resonated with me, I think, because it feels so cosmically cruel.
 Trynin does the right thing, artistically speaking, by not letting herself be defined primarily by her gender.
 But in addition to struggling against her own representation in this regard, she also overcorrects for the perceived issue: she refuses to let women open for her on tour, so that there’s no chance her concerts can be seen as a kind of “chick night.”

 This kicks off its own scandal, which Trynin then tries to manage herself, arguably digging the hole deeper.
 One interviewer wonders why she sees something like this as a problem.
 She responds by asking if he’d be okay with a “Jew night.”
 The spirit of this response is something we all understand and would probably agree with, but it’s also obvious why it doesn’t go over so well.
-Trynin doesn’t say this because she’s anti-Semitic; she says this because she’s a human being, trying to articulate something she has trouble putting into words, and stumbling into things she shouldn’t say.
+Trynin doesn’t say this because she’s anti-Semitic.
+(In fact, it’s probably worth noting that she’s Jewish.)
+She says it because she’s a human being, trying to articulate something she has trouble putting into words, and stumbling into things she shouldn’t say.